Triente brings together strategy, analytics, and research to help leaders find the move worth making.

 What We Do

 Clients hire us for one hard, expensive decision and the plan to act on it.
-We lead with strategy, the call grounded in the system behind the decision.
+We lead with strategy, grounded in the system behind the decision.
 What makes it trustworthy is that we test it against our own analytics and primary research in the market, and the move worth making is the one all three point to.
 Each can be engaged on its own when a decision needs just one.
 On a decision that is large and hard to reverse, we run all three.
 The stakes set the depth.
 The deliverables under each are examples, not a full list.

 We build the models that measure what moves the objective and predict what comes next.
 Where cause matters, the deliverable is a simulator the client can run.